Abdulmumin1/DevCanvas/README.md

 ![Snippets Logo](/static/snippetsPreview.png)

 SnippetLand is an open-source platform for sharing code snippets.
-It provides a simple and intuitive interface for developers to share, discover, and discuss code snippets across various programming languages and use cases.
+It provides a simple and intuitive interface for developers to share, discover, and discuss frontend code and code snippets across various programming languages and use cases.

 ## Stack